Klingbar focus groups

 Read resonance, dissent, language — export the report

-Klingbar surfaces a resonance score, what landed, the objections that came up, and the language patterns the room used.
-Each section links back to the responses that produced it, so a teammate can audit the synthesis.
+The future Marketing specialty could surface a resonance score, what landed, the objections that came up, and the language patterns the room used.
+Each section would link back to the responses that produced it, so a teammate could audit the synthesis.

 0.74 resonance